 Cons of Collars: 1.
 Risks of Neck Injuries

 Constant pulling on the leash by your dog can increase the chances of a neck injury.
-The pressure sustained from retracting the collar can hurt your pup's neck.2.
-Potential Trachea Damage
+The pressure sustained from retracting the collar can hurt your pup’s neck.

 In addition to the risks of neck injuries, the constant pressure on your pet’s neck area may also damage its windpipe.
-This increases your dog's chances of developing breathing difficulties and may worsen the condition for breeds that are naturally prone to respiratory issues.3.
-Increased Eye Pressure
+This increases your dog’s chances of developing breathing difficulties and may worsen the condition for breeds that are naturally prone to respiratory issues.

 The action of pulling against its collar will result in an increase in pressure in your pet’s eye.
 This may lead to a development of glaucoma—an eye condition commonly found in dogs—or potentially worsen the progression for those with the condition.